PatrickMaiyer/Portapack_Wiki/Options.md

 Use the MHz RX and MHz TX field to set the correction in each mode.

 Settings are automatically saved in persistent memory.

+## Encoder Dial
+Allows the sensitivity of the encoder dial to be adjusted between Low, Normal, and High.